yuvithakur007/yuvithakur007/README.md

 ![Yuvraj's Banner](profilelinked.jpeg)

 ## 🎓 About Me:
-I'm a final year Computer Science Engineering student at **[Vellore Institute of Technology](http://vitbhopal.ac.in/)**, where my journey in tech took flight.
+Hi, I am Yuvraj Singh from Varanasi Uttar Pradesh.
+Currently I have completed my B.Tech degree in Computer Science and Engineering from **[Vellore Institute of Technology](http://vitbhopal.ac.in/)**, where my journey in tech took flight.
 From learning the ropes of frontend development with React-JS to diving deep into the endless ocean of open source – I've touched every stone to ensure it's not unturned.

 ### ✨ My Mantra
 "Innovate, collaborate, and electrify – that's how I roll."